 IT Service Portal: Visit the IT service portal to learn about technology services available, browse our knowledge base for how-to technology guides, or get assistance.

 ITS Support Center: The Support Center provides help with passwords, general technology questions, or solving software, computer and network related problems.
-Call 515-271-3001 or stop by the Support Center in the lower level of Carnegie Hall.
-Room related emergencies while teaching should be reported to the classroom response team at extension 3002.
+Call 515-271-3001 24/7 or visit Carnegie Hall by appointment ONLY.
+Room related emergencies while teaching on campus should be reported to the classroom response team at extension 3002.

 Online training: See a curated list of Technology Training Resources for Faculty & Staff in our IT service portal.